Battle in Berlin: Capture of Charlottenburg

 The barricade at Pestalozzistrasse was taken on the morning of 1 May, allowing Soviet tanks of the 34th Brigade to advance and to reestablish contact with the 19th Mechanized Brigade supported by the 2nd and 3rd Battalion of the 1st Regiment, which pushed through the barricades at Goethestrasse and Schillerstrasse.
 Further, heavily fortified German positions in and around the church at the Karl August-Platz were taken, allowing the Polish and Soviet units to advance along the Goethestrasse and Schillerstrasse.
-In the meantime, the Polish 2nd Regiment, with its own artillery support, took the heavily fortified Berlin Institute of Technology that was situated in the triangle between Charlottenburgerstrasse, Hardenbergstrasse and Jebenstrasse.
+In the meantime, the Polish 2nd Regiment, with its own artillery support, took the heavily fortified Technische Hochschule Berlin that was situated in the triangle between Charlottenburgerstrasse, Hardenbergstrasse and Jebenstrasse.
 With support by the Polish 3rd Infantry Regiment, the Soviet 66th Guards Tank Brigade (which had only 15 tanks) broke through Franklinstrasse and advanced towards the Berlin-Tiergarten station.
 The stronghold of the Tiergarten (S-Bahn) station was then secured by the 3rd Infantry Regiment.
 Thereafter, Polish and Soviet units took control of the Zoologischer Garten station and the railway line between them.
 By these actions, the Red Army had broken through the central Berlin west line of defence.